pulumi/pulumi-external/sdk/python/README.md

 # External Resource Provider

+This provider is mainly used for ease of converting terraform programs to Pulumi.
+When using standard Pulumi programs, you would not need to use this provider.

 The External resource provider for Pulumi lets you use External resources in your cloud programs.
 To use this package, please [install the Pulumi CLI first](https://www.pulumi.com/docs/install/).